 Identifying Toxic Positivity

-The most important distinction is whether you’re using a positive attitude to navigate a negative situation, or in an attempt to replace one.
-For example, consider these two possible responses to someone telling you about the terrible day they’ve had:
+For example, consider these two possible responses to someone telling you about a terrible day they’ve had:

-A: “Hey, it’s not so bad, it’s just one day.
+Option A: “Hey, it’s not so bad.
+It’s just one day.
 And it’s over now, so cheer up!
 Let’s watch a movie to take your mind off it.”

-B: “Man, that sounds like it really sucked, I’m sorry.
+Option B: “Man, that sounds like it sucked; I’m sorry.
 I can’t believe your boss treated you like that.
-Hopefully tomorrow will go better.
+Hopefully, tomorrow will go better.
 Is there anything I can do for you right now to help?”

-In the latter scenario, the speaker acknowledges the reality of the other person’s pain.
+In option B, the speaker acknowledges the other person’s pain.
 They extend sympathy for the situation.
-And only then do they offer (rather than try to enforce) optimism as a way forward, while still giving the other person space to further express themselves.
-In Scenario B, the speaker offers healthy, non-toxic positivity as well as sympathy.
+And only then do they offer (rather than try to enforce) optimism as a way forward while still giving the other person space to express themselves further.
+Option B exhibits empathy and optimism in a more nuanced approach.

 Toxic Positivity and Gaslighting